ABOUT

 I have always found the transfer of physical reality to stage to be greatly fascinating.
 As a scenic designer, I am able to transform a limited area to an infinite spectrum of possibilities— city blocks, alleyways, home interiors and so much more.
 Through my process, I am able to expand these settings outside of reality with creative concepts and my artistic vision.

-The first professional scenic design I laid my eyes on left quite an impression on me.
-I quickly realized that I wanted to create this art for the rest of my life.
-I strive to invoke such inspiration in other individuals.
-My process very much involves thinking outside of the box.
+My process involves thinking outside of the box.
 Within the confines of each project, I try to break through the norm and develop a concept using unconventional elements.
-Contrary to a “stock” theatrical experience, I rather create through dynamic shapes, configurations, heights, layouts, and uses of materials.
+Contrary to a “stock” theatrical experience, I rather create through dynamic shapes, configurations, heights, layouts, and uses of material.
 This provides visual interest to the audience far above the mundane.
 In addition, it establishes a place for directors, actors, and other designers to have infinite possibilities in their work.